IBM Cloud Docs

 So you end up with the following chain of encryption:

-• Key encrypting key (KEK) generated by KMIP for VMware and provided to vCenter Server and to the ESXi hosts in your instance.
+• Key encrypting key (KEK) is generated by KMIP for VMware and provided to vCenter Server and to the ESXi hosts in your instance.

-• Data encrypting key (DEK) generated by VMware and stored alongside the vSAN disk or VM disk.
+• Data encrypting key (DEK) is generated by VMware and stored alongside the vSAN disk or VM disk.

 KMIP for VMware stores the wrapped form of the KEKs within IBM Key Protect or Hyper Protect Crypto Services.
 The KEKs are cryptographically secured by the CRK and are not required to be stored within an HSM.
 However, because they are stored in the key management service, they are visible to you and you can delete them if you need to revoke individual keys.